Baphomet42/Data-Packs/README.md

     + Spawns from Titan Spawn Egg from 42menu
     + Killed by slicing the back of its neck with an O.D.M.
 Sword
 + *Cursed Wine*
     + Throw at a villager to infect it...
-Scream to turn the villager into a tian
+Scream to turn the villager into a titan
     + Obtained from 42menu
     + Villagers stay infected forever and can't come back after being turned
 + *Scream Ability*